Zaid-Ajaj/the-elmish-book/chapters/commands/working-with-http.md

 ```fsharp
 let xhr = XMLHttpRequest.Create()
 ```
 We create an instance per request we want to send.
 It is common to give the value of the created instance the name `xhr`.
-Next we open up the communication using the `open` function, giving it two parameters: the HTTP "*method*" and the url that points to the resource we want to load, in this case the `index.html` file:
+Next we open up the communication using the `open` function, giving it two parameters: the HTTP "*method*" and the url that points to the resource we want to load, in this case the resource at path `/index.html` which points to the `index.html` file inside the `public` directory:
 ```fsharp
 xhr.``open``(method="GET", url="/index.html")
 ```